jay-bean/Airbode/README.md

 ---
 ### Introduction

 Airbode is a AirBnB clone.
 Users can host their homes, book trips and leave reviews on places.
+This is my first solo project and I had a lot of fun making it.
+Hope you enjoy!

 #### Technologies Used
 * Javascript